The Staff of Writing at Bates

-Writing Specialist in the Social Sciences and Interdisciplinary Studies
+Writing Specialist for the Humanities and Interdisciplinary Studies

 After having traveled the country as a political activist, I began college in northern Illinois with the goal of becoming an environmental lawyer.
 Then, I discovered literature — its power to tell stories of natural beauty and human consequence.
 I became an English major and a classical studies minor and went on to graduate school at Washington University in St. Louis.
 There, my interests in literature, politics, and the environment shaped my dissertation, “Enclosure and English Pastoral, 1770-1830.”
 In it I examine how poets and other writers responded to large-scale enclosures of common lands and to the loss of traditional ways of life.
 Pastoral images of lost common lands and use rights have often been dismissed as merely nostalgic; I argue that they were a form of political speech that gestured toward environmental as well as social critique.
 In this way, I continued to follow my passion for how individuals use language and images to engage in the struggles of the world.
 This passion spurs my ongoing interests in literature, film, and the environment, in laboring-class poetry, and, most importantly, in helping others to become more effective writers themselves.
 My commitment to the value of writing in shaping our world guides my work as a scholar and writing specialist today.

 Writing Specialist for the Sciences and Quantitative Writing

 207-786-6985, email@example.com, Coram Library, Room 224